haleyhfeng/Sudoku-Challenge/README.md

 ## Compile/Run the code

-The codes are written on jupyter notebooks using python.
-One can run it with "test.py".
+One can run the code by downloading the three python files: constraint.py, functions.py, and sudoku_solver.py and run them with the file test.py.

 ## Contributors
-This project is written by Haley Feng with the help of the starter code provided by the professor and idea from "A Warm Restart Strategy for Solving Sudoku by Sparse
-Optimization Methods" by Yuchao Tang, Zhenggang Wu, Chuanxi Zhu1.
+This project is written by Haley Feng with the help of the starter code provided by the professor and idea from "A Warm Restart Strategy for Solving Sudoku by Sparse Optimization Methods" by Yuchao Tang, Zhenggang Wu, Chuanxi Zhu1.
+Link of paper: (https://arxiv.org/pdf/1507.05995.pdf)